whatyouhide/redix/pages/Telemetry.md

 ## Default handler for logging

-If you want a quick solution to log Redix events, call `Redix.attach_default_telemetry_handler/0` when starting your application.
-This will attach a default handler for Redix events that logs them at the following levels:
+By default, Redix provides a Telemetry event handler that performs logging.
+Events will be logged as follows:

   * `[:redix, :disconnection]` and `[:redix, :failed_connection]` are logged at the `:error` level.

   * `[:redix, :reconnection]` is logged at the `:info` level.

 These are reasonable defaults that work for most applications.
-The default event handler does not support customizing the log levels with a `:log` option like it's possible today.
-If you want more control over how these events are logged, you have to write your own event handler, see below.
+The default event handler does not support customizing the log levels.
+To use this default log handler, call this when starting your application:

+    Redix.attach_default_telemetry_handler()

 ## Writing your own handler